Looking for EBT Discounts in Florida? We’ve got the full and complete list – and we update it constantly to make sure it stays accurate!

 Got an Access Florida card?
-With an Access Florida card, you can get discounts on Amazon Prime, property taxes, student loan payments and so much more.
+If so, you can get discounts on Amazon Prime, property taxes, student loan payments and so much more.
 You can also get discounted museum admission at venues across the state!
-We’ve spent hundreds of hours researching exactly what discounts and freebies you can get with an Access Florida card.
-If you have Access Florida, then you can’t afford to miss this!
+We’ve spent hundreds of hours researching to find you these many, incredible freebies and EBT discounts in Florida.

 Amazon offers discounted Amazon Prime memberships for customers who receive Access Florida benefits!
 In addition to free two-day shipping, Amazon Prime members get access to FREE streaming access to thousands of movies and TV shows!
 You’ll need to verify that you receive food stamps or Medicaid to get this incredible price.

 Internet for just $5 per month?!
 It’s true!
 We’ve found a series of low income Internet discounts from providers like Comcast, CenturyLink, AT&T and more!
-Click here to learn how to get discounted Internet services!
+Here’s the list.

 YMCA organizations typically offer discounts for low income individuals and families.
 If you qualify for food stamps in your state, you may qualify for a discounted YMCA membership!
 Contact your local YMCA for details.

 If you’ve got EBT in Florida, then you may also be eligible for these assistance programs:

 - Homebuyer assistance programs

 - Pet care assistance